bitcoinpup/Peritas/Peritas White Paper.md

 ### 5.1 Wallet Providers

-- Peritas could partner with existing open-source wallet providers, such as Nunchuk, to integrate its multi-sig functionality and expand their security offerings.
+- Peritas could partner with existing and up-coming open-source wallet providers, to integrate its vault functionality proposals and expand their security offerings.

 ### 5.2 Exchange Collaboration